Which Of The Following Statements About Species-accumulation Curves Is False

 Socio‑Ecological Feedbacks

 Similarly, marine protected area (MPA) design can benefit from SAC-informed connectivity analyses.
-By mapping the thermal tolerance SACs of reef‑building corals alongside ocean current models, managers can pinpoint reef patches that are both thermally resilient and likely to serve as larval sources for adjacent, more vulnerable reefs.
+And by mapping the thermal tolerance SACs of reef‑building corals alongside ocean current models, managers can pinpoint reef patches that are both thermally resilient and likely to serve as larval sources for adjacent, more vulnerable reefs.
 This spatially explicit, trait‑based approach optimizes the placement of MPAs to enhance both biodiversity conservation and fisheries sustainability.

 Towards a Flexible Policy Framework